 Leinster Under 18 Schools

 Tom Gilheany, Calum Dowling, David Wilkinson, Jack Hilliard and Christopher Grimes all attended the Leinster Under 18 Schools’ camp at Clongowes over Easter.
-The team was managed by our very own JCT coach Mr Stephen O’Hara assisted by SCT trainer Brett Igoe.
+The team was managed by our very own JCT coach Mr Stephen O’Hara while his SCT counterpart Brett Igoe was one of the trainers.
 The boys also played against Canada in a game in Donnybrook and won 39-27, with Christopher scoring two tries.

 Leinster Under 19s